- Why are more drivers installing Dash Cams?

 3. Restore the Factory Settings to default via the Dash Cam menu.

-4. Update the Firmware version – contact us for help with this if necessary
+4. Update the Firmware version – for step by step instructions click here.

 What is your return policy?

 In the unlikely event you receive damaged, defective or incorrectly shipped merchandise, we will need to be notified asap in order to facilitate a replacement.
 Click here to read our Terms and Conditions.